Its hard not to want to pet the fluffy brown and white Large Tolype Moth when it is resting within reach.

 The Large Tolype Moth is a type of Lappet Moth.
 A lappet is a fold or flap historically seen on the white bonnets, or head coverings, worn by women in the 18th century.
 The caterpillar of this type of moth has a kind of flap on its prolegs, which are those back fleshy legs that eventually disappear after it develops.
 The adult moth has a very different look with a heap of white fur on its thorax, legs, and antennae.
 A dark mohawk on the thorax has a different texture than the white hairs around it.
-The wings are light brown with thin white, wavy lines that cross them.
+The wings are gray or taupe with thin white, wavy lines that cross them.
 Females are paler than males.
 This is a medium to large moth and all that extra fur adds to its visibility.

 The dull gray caterpillar of the Large Tolype Moth is somewhat hairy and can be found eating the leaves and soft foliage of a variety of trees and shrubs.
 Common host plants include apple, plum, cherry, apricot, almond, birch, poplar, oak, beech and citrus trees.
 Feeding is most active in the summer months.
 Adults can be seen on or around these same plants from midsummer to autumn.
 They do not eat, and instead focus completely on reproduction.

 Size (Adult; Length): 15mm to 28mm (0.59in to 1.09in)